Academic Services

 Libraries

-The joint libraries' website provides access to the online catalog and also to research support services from citation management to subject specialists.
-The campus computing network enables students and faculty to utilize these resources from virtually any computer connected to the internet.
+The joint libraries' website provides access to the online catalog and also to research support services from topic selection to citation management.
+The campus computing network enables students and faculty to utilize these resources from any computer connected to the internet.
 Wireless network access is available at both libraries.

-Clemens Library at the College of Saint Benedict provides study spaces for 225 students, as well as two computer labs with 36 computers available and 10 collaborative work rooms.
-In addition to an excellent core collection of resources to support the curriculum of both colleges, Clemens Library features materials in the fields of health sciences, education, fine arts, literature, religion, and women's studies.
-The resources of the Music Library at the Benedicta Arts Center are also available to students at both schools.
-Additional services, including the Experiential Learning and Professional Development Office, IT Services, Instructional Technology, and a coffee shop, are co-located in Clemens Library.
+Clemens Library at the College of Saint Benedict provides study spaces for 225 students, as well as a makerspace, two computer labs with 36 computers available, and 10 collaborative work rooms.
+In addition to an excellent core collection of resources to support the curriculum, Clemens Library features strengths in the fields of health sciences, education, fine arts, literature, religion, and women's studies.
+The resources of the Music Library at the Benedicta Arts Center are also available to all CSB and SJU students.
+Additional services, including the Experience and Professional Development office, Center for Global Education, IT Services, and Instructional Technology, are in Clemens Library.

-Alcuin Library at Saint John's University, designed by architect Marcel Breuer, was built in 1966 and renovated in 2017 with the addition of the Dietrich Reinhart Learning Commons.
-The Library and Learning Commons have individual seating for 265 students, as well as three classrooms, an auditorium, and 18 collaborative work rooms.
-The Learning Commons houses a video studio, editing lab, and training room as well as a coffee shop.
-Other campus partners located in the Library include the Hill Museum & Manuscript Library, the Writing Center, The Study, and The Saint John’s Bible.
-In addition to its robust core collection, Alcuin Library includes many specialized and scholarly works, especially in the areas of theology, life sciences, environment, and history.
+Alcuin Library at Saint John's University was designed by architect Marcel Breuer and was built in 1966.
+It was renovated in 2017 with the addition of the Dietrich Reinhart Learning Commons.
+The library and learning commons have individual seating for 265 students, three classrooms, an auditorium, and 18 collaborative work rooms.
+The learning commons houses a video studio, editing lab, and training room as well as a coffee shop.
+In addition to its robust core collection, Alcuin Library includes many specialized and scholarly works, especially in the areas of theology, life sciences, environmental studies, and history.
+Other building partners include The Study, the Writing Center, the Center for Teaching and Learning, the Hill Museum & Manuscript Library, and The Saint John’s Bible.

 Math Center